-Push and pull strategies are promotional routes to market.
+Push and pull distribution strategy is all about directing your promotional route to market.
 Either by the product being pushed towards customers or your customers pulling the product through the retail chain towards them.

-How to use the Push and Pull model
+How to use the push and pull distribution model

 There are many advantages and disadvantages of both models, as it depends on your business.
 For instance, manufacturers tend to use a push strategy for finding distributors to promote their products.